-- E. ESE Services for Students in a General Education Environment 80% or More of the School Day - E. The applicant must describe the programs, strategies, and supports the school will provide including supplemental supports, services, modifications, and accommodations to ensure the academic success of students whose educational needs can be met in a general education environment. (at least 80% of school day with nondisabled peers)
+E. ESE Services for Students in a General Education Environment 80% or More of the School Day

+E. The applicant must describe the programs, strategies, and supports the school will provide - including supplemental supports, services, modifications, and accommodations to ensure the academic success of students whose education needs can be met in a regular classroom environment with at least 80% of instruction occurring in a class with non-disabled peers.

-The applicant should demonstrate a solid foundation of ESE service provision to include related services for students who spend the majority of their school day in the general education environment.
+The applicant should demonstrate a solid foundation of ESE service provision to include related services for students who spend most of their school day in the general education environment.
 It is important for the applicant to expressly communicate how these services will be carried out by indicating the specific service delivery models that may be implemented at the school, and who will be delivering the various services. (e.g., types of credentialed teachers and services providers and how they will ensure a reasonable level of proposed staff) The applicant's understanding of specially designed instruction and how staff will provide access for students with disabilities to the general education curriculum is extremely important when considering the overall proposal.